 Existing law requires the Secretary of State to maintain an Internet website for public information maintained, collected or compiled by the Secretary of State that relates to elections.
-(NRS 293.4687) Section 7 of this bill requires the Secretary of State to create and maintain application software that is designed for use on a mobile device and which must include all information on the Internet website of the Secretary of State and allow a person to submit any information or form relating to elections that may be submitted to the Secretary of State.
+(NRS 293.4687) Section 7 of this bill requires the Secretary of State to the lections of the secretary of State to the secretary of State and ship in the secretary of State and allow information the secretary of State and allow is accessible on a mobile device; and (2) a person may use a mobile device to submit any information or form relating to elections that may be submitted to the Secretary of State.